 Despite the fact that we have made significant progress in metastatic melanoma with immune checkpoint inhibitors—now the standard of care—most patients experience disease progression and are left without approved treatments.
 There is a need for newer treatments with clinical benefit.
 Lifileucel, an adoptive cell therapy harnessing the power of tumor-infiltrating lymphocytes (TILs), is emerging as a promising option.
 We have known of the benefits of TIL therapy for many years.
-The current trial of lifileucel offers these benefits to a greater group of patients.
+The current trial of lifileucel offers these benefits to a larger group of patients.

 In the 33-month follow-up of the global phase II open-label C-144-01 trial, one infusion of lifileucel led to long-lasting responses in patients experiencing disease progression on or after anti–PD-1 therapy.
 The best outcomes seemed to be in patients who experienced rapid disease progression on checkpoint inhibitors, James M. Larkin, MD, PhD, of The Royal Marsden Hospital NHS Foundation Trust in London, reported at the 2021 ASCO Annual Meeting.1 The study was simultaneously published in the Journal of Clinical Oncology.2